ldehaudt/ParticleSystem/README.md

 Run `./particleSystem`.

-You can run `./particleSystem [num particles]` with any number between 100 and 30000000 to set teh number of particles.
+You can run `./particleSystem [num particles]` with any number between 100 and 30000000 to set the number of particles.

 ## input